-

 - Appearance: It has a dark color and a dense structure.

-- Aroma: Freshly broken, the pancake exudes a rich aroma of earth, wood and light fruity notes.
-Once brewed, the aroma develops more fully, revealing hints of dried fruit, nuts and chocolate.
+- Aroma: A freshly broken pancake exudes a rich aroma of earthy, woody, and lightly fruity notes.
+After steeping, the aroma develops more fully, revealing hints of dried fruit, nuts, and chocolate.

-- Taste: The taste of puer is deep, multifaceted, with notes of earth, wood, sweetness and slight bitterness.
-The aftertaste is long, pleasant, with shades of chocolate and nuts.
+- Taste: Pu-erh tea has a deep, complex flavor, with notes of earth, wood, sweetness, and a hint of bitterness.
+The finish is long and pleasant, with hints of chocolate and nuts.

 Beneficial properties

-- Improving digestion: Shu puer helps to normalize digestion and metabolism.
+- Improving digestion: Shu pu-erh helps normalize digestion and metabolism.

-- Toning the body: Tea increases vitality and vigor.
+- Toning the body: Tea increases vitality and energy.

 - Antioxidant properties: Protects the body's cells from the harmful effects of free radicals.